bvis/docker-prometheus-swarm/README.md

 In case you don't have an Elasticsearch instance with logs and errors you could provide an invalid configuration.
 But I suggest you to have it correctly configured to get all the dashboard offers.

 You can use the provided `docker-compose.yml` file as an example.
-You can deploy the full stack with the command:
+You can deploy the full stack with the command

+If you get error `failed to find usable hardware address...` on the elasticsearch container, then most likely this can be the fix

+`sudo sysctl -w vm.max_map_count=262144`  `

 ```bash
 docker stack deploy --compose-file docker-compose.yml monitoring